cchitsiang/awesome-stars/topics.md

 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A powerful cloud data warehouse.
 Built for elasticity and efficiency.
 Free and open.
 Also available in the cloud: https://app.databend.com
 - [prest/prest](https://github.com/prest/prest) - PostgreSQL ➕ REST, low-code, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new
 - [golang-migrate/migrate](https://github.com/golang-migrate/migrate) - Database migrations.
 CLI and Golang library.
-- [encoredev/encore](https://github.com/encoredev/encore) - Encore is the Backend Development Engine helping developers escape the maze of complexity.
+- [encoredev/encore](https://github.com/encoredev/encore) - Encore is the Backend Development Platform that lets you escape cloud complexity by logically declaring infrastructure needs directly in application code.
 - [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data
 - [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences
 - [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The Fastest Way to Build the Fastest Data Products.
 Build data-intensive applications and services in SQL — without pipelines or caches — using materialized views that are always up-to-date.